Call-A.P.P.L.E.

-Focus

-During its original run (1978–1990), the magazine was focused primarily on the Apple II series of computers and related programming content.
+During its original run the magazine focused on the Apple II and related programming content.
 Currently the magazine continues to have Apple II programming content but also contains reviews and program information for the other Apple computers including the latest hardware and software releases.
 Call-A.P.P.L.E. also covers emulation of older platforms on the newer machines.